apsillers/lords-of-the-fey/README.md

 webnoth
 =======

-A fantasy-themed online turn-based game
+A multiplayer fantasy-themed turn-based strategy game that you can play in your browser, using rules based on [Battle for Wesnoth](http://www.wesnoth.org).

 The server requires: